EverGrayTech/ai-config/README.md

 - category sections keep an enabled toggle in the header row
 - selecting the app-provided/default option inside a category keeps the category enabled while routing it back to hosted/default behavior
 - provider model availability is still sourced from the shared provider/model registry and discovery cache

+In the default non-categorized panel experience:

+- the primary provider choice is presented as one combined `AI Provider` selector
+- the app-provided/default option keeps a host-controlled label
+- provider/model controls stay hidden when app-provided mode is selected
+- generation settings remain available but are collapsed by default to reduce first-run clutter

+## Advisory model discovery

+The package supports provider-aware advisory model discovery without coupling discovery to execution.

+- call `discoverAvailableModels(provider, context?)` to fetch and cache supported provider model lists when available
+- call `getAvailableModels(provider)` to read discovered models synchronously when cached, with fallback to built-in curated lists
+- discovery is advisory only and does not block invoke
+- manual model entry remains allowed even when discovery data exists

+Current discovery posture:

+- OpenRouter: dynamic browser-safe discovery via public endpoint
+- OpenAI: optional authenticated discovery when a user API key is supplied
+- Anthropic: curated advisory fallback list in this phase
+- Gemini: curated advisory fallback list in this phase

 For local repo workflows and the in-repo demo harness, use [Development](docs/development.md).